dgkanatsios/AzureContainerInstancesManagement/README.md

  - *Prefix filter*: leave it blank
  - *Suffix filter*: also leave it blank

-Last but not least, with the new v2 runtime of Azure Functions, the EventGrid binding extension needs registration, check the following articles on how to do it
+Last but not least, with the new v2 runtime of Azure Functions, the EventGrid binding extension *may* need manual registration.
+Under normal circumstances, the extension will be installed automatically (as it's registered in the *extensions.csproj* file), but if this does not happen, you can check the following articles on how to do it manually:

 - https://docs.microsoft.com/en-us/azure/azure-functions/functions-triggers-bindings#register-binding-extensions
 - https://docs.microsoft.com/en-us/azure/azure-functions/install-update-binding-extensions-manual

 ## Demo